MeloRegon/biz-profile-app/README.md

 ## 🚀 Features
 ✅ Store personal and business information
-✅ Validate tax and banking details (OGRNIP, INN, bank account)
+✅ Validate VAT, Tax Number, IBAN, and SWIFT/BIC details
 ✅ Display stored data in a structured format
 ✅ CLI-based interface for easy input and management